Photo – Scott Smithson © Creative Commons

 ⇒ Environment and Climate Change Canada offers several grants through its Community Action Programs for the Environment.

-FEDERAL AND INTERNATIONAL GRANT PROGRAMS
+MAJOR GRANT PROGRAMS

 The NAWCA program supports wetlands conservation projects in the United States, Canada, and Mexico.
 The Standard Grants program provides up to $1,000,000 and the Small Grants program up to $100,000.
 Grant requests must be matched by partner contributions at no less than a 1:1 ratio.